chetmurthy/sandbox-public/camlp5/qast.md

 (yet) released, but will be soon.
 Working code for everything described below can be found at `camlp5/pa_ppx_q_ast/tests`.

-# Motivation
+# Motivation (a Concrete Example)

-I think the ability to transparently introduce hash-consing into a complex collection of AST types needs no argument.
+The ability to transparently introduce hash-consing into a complex collection of AST types should need no argument.
 The ability to use "quotations" over such an AST type might need some motivation.
 So consider a type of s-expressions, viz

 ```
 type sexp =
     Atom of string